Chapter 97A — Game and Fish

 Modifying Proposed Emergency Rule

-Proposed emergency game and fish rules can be changed if the changes are supported by public comments.
+A proposed emergency game and fish rule may be modified, but only if the modifications are supported by the data and …

 97A.0455